 Your son or daughter has finally graduated from high school and soon will be heading off to college.
 Before he or she even meets their professors, you will have received the first of many tuition bills from the college bursar’s office.
 It’s a good thing you’ve been saving for college with a 529 plan.
 You’ve got money set aside for just this very occasion.
-But once you’ve entered the “529 withdrawal phase”, be sure you make the right decisions when tapping your 529 account.
+But once you’ve entered the “529 withdrawal phase”, be sure you understand the rules and make the right decisions when tapping your 529 account.
 Here are six mistakes you’ll want to avoid:

 1. Taking too much money.

 529 withdrawals are tax-free to the extent your child (or other account beneficiary) incurs qualified education expenses (QHEE) during the year.
 If you withdraw more than the QHEE, the excess is a non-qualified distribution.
 You or your beneficiary — you get to choose who receives the money — will have to report taxable income and pay a 10% federal penalty tax on the earnings portion of the non-qualified distribution.
 The principal portion of your 529 withdrawal is not subject to tax or penalty.

 QHEE includes tuition, fees, books, supplies, computers and related equipment, and the additional expenses of a “special needs” beneficiary.
 You can also use money from a 529 account to pay student loans.
 For students who are pursuing a degree on at least a half-time basis, QHEE also includes a limited amount of room and board.
 Since January 1, 2018, qualified expenses also include up to $10,000 in tuition expenses at private, public or religious elementary, middle and high schools (per year, per beneficiary).
 You CANNOT include the following college expenses:

 - Insurance, sports or club activity fees, and many other types of fees that may be charged to your students but are not required as a condition of enrollment